If you’re wondering “Where can I find an expungement attorney near me that can help me move on with my life?”, you’ve come to the right place.

 When you’re charged and convicted of a crime, the black mark on your record can have a devastating ripple effect on the rest of your life.
-Depending upon the circumstances of the conviction, a criminal record can affect your possibilities for employment, your ability to get a security clearance for a government job or contract, your ability to rent a house or an apartment, your immigration status, your custody of your children, your ability to obtain or keep a professional license, your ability to travel outside of the United States, or your ability to enroll in colleges or universities.
+A criminal record can affect your opportunities when it comes to finding employment, renting a house or apartment, maintaining your immigration status, keeping custody of your children, holding or obtaining a professional license, traveling outside the United States, enrolling in colleges or universities, and more.

 Sometimes, however, Pennsylvania law recognizes that there are circumstances when you should be allowed to leave a criminal conviction behind and move on with your life without forever being judged based on a minor offense.
 If you committed a single minor offense, or you were never convicted of the crime with which you were charged, you might be able to have your charge or conviction expunged.
 Expungement is the legal term for having something removed from your record.
 You may have also heard about criminal pardons, which are different than expungements.